toorop/FsBlackBox/README.md

 # FSBlackBox

+# IMPORTANT this page is obsolete, please check https://flightsim.cloud for current version and documentation.
+Use this repo only to submit bug reports or feature request.

-This tool allows you to track your flights in Microsoft Flight Simulator.
+This tool allows you to track your flights on an online, multi users, map.

 ## Installation